 CLEAR promises shorter lines and a quicker trip through airport security at a growing number of U.S. airports and even some professional sports stadiums, too.
 It's different from TSA PreCheck in many way ways – especially in where you can actually use it.

 But how does CLEAR really work?
-Which airports actually actually offer CLEAR service?
+Which airports actually offer CLEAR service?
 What does it cost, and is it really worth it?

 We'll lay it all out, including how to get a steep discount with the right frequent flyer memberships or credit cards.